jotego/jtpopeye/README.txt

 JTPOPEYE FPGA Clone of Popeye arcade games by Jose Tejada (@topapate)
 =========================================================================

 This clone has been made thanks to Scralings' suggestion.
-He is a director patron and introduced me to this big game.
+He is a director patron and introduced me to this great game.
 Thanks Scralings!

 You can show your appreciation through
     * Patreon: https://patreon.com/topapate